alefiury/Speech-Synthesis-Evaluation-System/README.md

 ### 2.4 Volume Test

 The audio used as a volume tester also need to be stored in a AWS S3 Storage bucket, in a different bucket from the evaluation data.
-Set the environment variables.
+Set the environment variables accordingly.

 ## 3. Secret key

 Choose your own secret key.
-As an example, you can use the result from the following script:
+As an example, you could use the result from the following script:

 ```
 $ python -c 'import os; print(os.urandom(24))'